travelgateX/documentation-site/content/insights-x/API/hotelx/howto.md

 # Response Format

-Results are given by a csv file with an url from Google Cloud Storage.
+Results are given in a csv file with an URL from Google Cloud Storage.
+Log into a Google account might be required before download the file.

 ## Example:
 ~~~json